 Belize is home to a rich variety of habitats, ranging from dense tropical rainforests and mountain pine ridges to coastal mangroves and expansive wetlands.
 Its rivers, lagoons, and offshore coral reefs further contribute to the country’s ecological diversity, creating a haven for countless species of plants and animals.

-Frogs, toads, and tree frogs in Belize thrive in a variety of habitats, including lush rainforests, wetlands ponds, rivers, and even dry savannas.
-Tree frogs are typically found in the forest canopy, clinging to leaves and branches, while frogs and toads often inhabit the forest floor, wetlands, and bodies of water where they breed and hunt for insects.
-These amphibians depend on moist environments to survive, making Belize’s tropical climate an ideal home.
+Frogs, toads, and tree frogs in Belize thrive in a wide range of environments, including lush rainforests, wetlands, ponds, rivers, and even dry savannas.
+Tree frogs are typically found in the forest canopy, clinging to leaves and branches, while frogs and toads often inhabit the forest floor, wetlands, and bodies of water, where they breed and hunt for insects.
+These Belize amphibians depend on moist environments to survive, making Belize’s tropical climate an ideal habitat.

 Two Seasons – Wet and Dry